In nervous tissue, what is the primary function of the axon in a ... | Study Prep in Pearson+

 1

-Step 2: Recognize that dendrites primarily receive incoming signals from other neurons, acting as the input region.
+Step 2: Recognize that dendrites primarily receive incoming signals and conduct graded potentials toward the cell body, which is different from the axon's function.

-Step 3: Identify that the axon is a long, slender projection that transmits electrical impulses called action potentials.
+Step 3: Identify that the axon is specialized for conducting electrical impulses called action potentials away from the cell body toward other neurons, muscles, or glands.

-Step 4: Know that the axon's main role is to conduct these action potentials away from the cell body toward target cells such as other neurons, muscles, or glands.
+Step 4: Note that the production of cerebrospinal fluid is not a function of neurons but rather of specialized glial cells called ependymal cells.

-Step 5: Differentiate the axon's function from other options, such as neurotransmitter storage (which occurs in synaptic vesicles at axon terminals), and myelin production (which is done by glial cells, not the axon itself).
+Step 5: Understand that the myelin sheath, which insulates axons to speed up signal conduction, is produced by glial cells (Schwann cells in the peripheral nervous system and oligodendrocytes in the central nervous system), not by the axon itself.

 Watch next